 I've been experimenting ever since in my kitchen.
 I love trying Indian, Chinese, Korean, Japanese and Vietnamese dishes.
-Hoisin is a very Chinese recipe, but used also in Vietnamese cuisine, like Pho.
+Hoisin sauce is a very Chinese ingredient (Cantonese, specifically) But it's also an ingredient in Vietnamese dishes like Pho.

-Because these Hoisin meatballs are made with lean ground chicken, and baked, they are a healthy alternative to fried beef meatballs.
-These ones are deliciously Asian inspired with a homemade dipping sauce of ginger, garlic and sesame.
-In fact, my favourite part of this meal, is the super easy, flavourful dipping sauce.
-When accompanied by rice and a salad, like this sunomono salad, these hoisin meatballs are a delicious treat as well as a healthy dinner.
+Because I made these Asian chicken meatballs with lean ground chicken and baked,not fried them, they are a healthy meatball alternative.
+These are deliciously Asian inspired with a homemade dipping sauce of ginger, garlic and sesame.
+In fact, my favourite part of this meal is the super easy, flavourful dipping sauce.
+When accompanied by rice and a salad, like this sunomono salad, these chicken meatballs are a delicious treat and a healthy dinner.

 - 1 pound lean ground chicken